tyler-martin-12/rowing_flag_predictor/README.md

 ## Future work
 1. The interaction model of the Alexa skill could be better/more advanced
-2. An ensenble model
+2. An ensenble model might be a better solution as there is a signifant discrepancy betwee Linear SVM and neural net probability prediction
-3. Include a red flag class with more data
+3. A red flag class could be added with more data

 ## Resources